directus/directus/.changeset/hot-apples-greet.md

 '@directus/api': patch
 ---

-Fixed a race condition in `/auth/refresh` that occured when multiple app windows refresh at the same time
+Fixed a race condition that occurred when multiple browser tabs refresh at the same time,  whereby a user could unintentionally lose the session